sofmeright/VirtualDisplayDriver_Wizard/README.md

 <img src="https://github.com/sofmeright/IDDSampleDriver_Wizard/blob/main/PPIT-IddSample_Wiz-SS_Sunshine_Integration.png" width="300" />

 > Make sure to check the config.elevated option, admin is needed for Driver Reloading, the tool will not run w/o elevation.
+> Setup Reso_Adds then a Driv_Relo command, then afterwards run qres to set the resolution and all your clients will automatically add any resolution that they request.
+There are FOSS HDR togglers available afaik as well.

 ### Current Issues / Workarounds:
 - AFAIK I haven't closed the issue that it requires reload of GUI to show new backups in the dropdown if another selection is made after Saving them.